 - Answers to Two Essay Prompts

 - Official APP Program Transcript that shows completion of degree conferred or will be completed before the start of the fellowship program

 - Two Letters of Recommendation/References – should include one academic and one professional reference

 All applications to the APP Fellowship Program will be reviewed after the application close date.
 Candidates selected to move forward to the interview process will be notified via email for scheduling.
-Interviews for the Fall 2023 Pinehurst Medical Clinic APP Fellowship Cohort will take place throughout June 2023, with final selection and acceptance occurring mid-July 2023.
+Interviews for the Fall 2023 Pinehurst Medical Clinic APP Fellowship Cohort will take place throughout July 2023, with final selection and acceptance occurring mid-August 2023.
 Note that the number of fellows accepted into the APP Fellowship shall be determined solely by Pinehurst Medical Clinic.